datreeio/datree/examples/security-best-practices/README.md

 to be set to Pod, Deployment, StatefulSet or DaemonSet.

 __This policy helps to enforce the following security best practices:__
-* Ensuring the user permission is set
+* Ensure user permission is set
-* Ensuring the groups permission is set
+* Ensure groups permission is set
-* Ensuring a privilege escalation flag is set
+* Ensure privilege escalation is set
+* Ensure that filesystem accessibility is set

 ## Ensure user permission is set
 This flag controls which user ID the containers are run with.
+If this value is 0, then the pod is run with non-root user.

 ### When this rule is failing?
 If the `runAsUser` key is missing from the securityContext section: